 Step 1 Now you've saved live photos as still photos, and you need to export photos from iPhone to computer simply.
 Besides, for iOS devices running iOS 11 or later, they are HIEC photos if you save them directly to computer via USB cable.
 If you want to export them to computer as JPG photos easily, you should get a free mobile tool - Syncios Mobile Manager.
 And then we'll start.

 Step 2 Install then launch the program.
 Connect your iOS device to it.
+And open "Mobile Manager" program on the main interface.
 Keep your device unlocked and pay attention to any pop-up message.

 Step 3 After a successful connection, navigate to content bar on the left.
-Find Photos > Camera Roll.
-Check photos here, and select the still photos you've just duplicated.
+Find Photos.
+Check photos in Camera Roll or Photo Library, and select the still photos you've just duplicated.
 Click on Export, choose a proper location to save them to PC.
+You will be asked to save HEIC photos to JPG photos.
+Tap Yes if you want keep original HEIC photos and duplicated them into JPG photos.

 Step 4For iOS devices running iOS 11 or later, Syncios will convert your HEIC photo(s) to JPG photo(s) and also export the original HEIC photo(s) for you in order to preview or share normally.
 For older iOS versions, Syncios will export JPG photos directly without any quality loss.